Tax optimization of internal succession options: Family buy-out (FBO), management buy-out (MBO)

 The tax office calculates income of CHF 200,000 for A because he received a taxable pecuniary advantage through the acquisition of the C AG shares at a lower price (below the actual value).

 What is your opinion of the tax office?

 Supplement to the facts

 B wants to sell his shares in C AG after 5 years.
-A buys them from B at the current net asset value (CHF 1'600 / share; market value according to the Praktiker method (simple weighting) CHF 5'000).
+A buys them from B at the current net asset value (CHF 1,600 / share; fair value according to the practical method (simple weighting) CHF 5,000).